 Q: Driver vs Fairway Woods: What is the Difference?

-A: The biggest differences between a driver and a fairway wood are its head size, loft, and design of purpose.
+A: The biggest differences between a driver and a fairway woods are its head size, loft, and design of purpose.
+All fairway woods are made with beginners and high handicappers in mind.
 Drivers are almost exclusively used on the teeing ground.
 Since many of them are well over 400cc, drivers are extremely difficult to hit off the ground, even if they have close to the same loft as a fairway wood.
-Drivers feature large surface areas which make the sweet spot larger and provide more forgiveness when the golf ball is resting on a tee.
-Fairway woods are designed with smaller heads and lower profiles, which allow players to hit the ball from the fairway, rough, and fairway bunker as well as a tee.
+Drivers feature large surface areas with larger sweet spot and provide more forgiveness when the golf ball is resting on a tee, a strike on the precise sweet spot will produce the optimal shot.
+Fairway woods are designed with smaller heads and lower profiles, which allow players (beginners and high handicappers) to hit the ball from the fairway, rough, and fairway bunker as well as a tee.

 Q: What is the Difference Between a 3 Wood and a 5 Wood (3 Wood vs 5 Wood)?

 A: In general, 3-woods will have slightly less loft and a longer shaft length.
-Depending on your golf swing, the distances these two clubs produce can be the same or very different.
+Depending on your golf swing and swing speed, the distances these two clubs produce can be the same or very different.
 Do not be afraid to test both options to see which suits you better.

 Q: What is the Difference Between a Fairway Wood and a Hybrid?
 (Fairway Wood vs Hybrid)?

 A: Hybrids are designed with the clubface similar to an iron.
-These smaller bodied golf clubs excel at striking the golf ball from various lies around the golf course.
+These smaller bodied clubs excel at striking the golf ball from various lies around the golf course and that is a big help for high handicappers .
 Fairway woods and hybrids can have the same loft but may travel different distances depending on your comfort level and abilities.

 Q: How Do I Hit a Fairway Wood?